xapax/security/basics_of_linux.md

 https://linuxjourney.com/

-1. Basic commands
+## 1. Basic commands
  - pwd
+ Print working directory
  - cd
+ Change directory
  - ls
+ list
  - touch
+ Create a new file
  - file
+ Show info about file
  - cat
+ Output file.
  - less
+Output file but thest little bit at a time
  - cp
+Copy
  - mkdir
+Make directory
  - rm
+Remove
  - rmdir
+Remove directory
  - history
+Show commands history
  - find
  This must be by far one of the most useful programs.
 But I tend to always forget how it works.